Developing and Implementing Franchise Audits

 In the absence of a cure by the franchisee, other appropriate action should be taken, including termination or litigation.
 However, actions taken against franchisees should be consistent and uniformly applied.
 Exceptions that are granted to some may be challenged by others in similar situations seeking similar treatment.
 A tough, no tolerance attitude evidenced by your actions will do more to spark added compliance by your system than any other program or procedure you could implement.

-Today, more then ever, franchise systems are being challenged.
-They are being challenged to grow their systems, expand their concept, add new product or service offerings, and monitor their members.
+Today, more than ever, franchise systems are being challenged.
+They are being challenged to grow their systems, expand their concept, add new product or service offerings, manage through greater governmental regulation, and monitor their members.
 What cannot become lost is the need for honest cooperation between franchisees and the franchisor.
 Franchisees have been entrusted to represent the brand to the public and to properly pay the franchisor for the right to use the brand.
 The financial strength and well-being of the system depends on compliance and integrity.
 Franchisors owe it to themselves, their investors and all their franchisees to ensure full compliance.
-Periodic on-site audits can be a valuable tool in achieving that goal.
+Periodic compliance audits can be a valuable tool in achieving that goal.

 To inquire about our Franchise Audit Services please fill out this form.